Madison teachers union: N-word not used to denigrate students

-All the teachers were removed from their positions shortly after the incidents, and all later resigned.
+All of the teachers were removed from their positions shortly after the incidents, and all later resigned.

 Use of the slur by the six teachers was reported to have happened in November and December.
 Two of the incidents happened at West High School, and one each at East and La Follette high schools and Hamilton and Jefferson middle schools.

-Madison School District officials have provided little detail about what happened in each case; the district did not immediately respond to a request for comment Friday afternoon.
+District officials have provided little detail about what happened in each case.
+In response to the union’s newsletter, district spokeswoman Rachel Strauch-Nelson said Friday that “anytime a racial slur is used, it is derogatory.”

 She said that when such an event is reported, an investigation is begun and the employee involved is typically put on paid leave.